-Podcasting has been accelerating in popularity over the last few years.
+Podcasting (and thus the need for podcast hosting) has been accelerating in popularity over the last few years.
 That’s why many content creators have harnessed the power of starting podcasts to grow their audiences, diversify their content distribution channels and generate more revenue.

 If you’re looking for a podcast hosting platform to help get your show off the ground, then you’re in the right place.
 As a professional podcaster myself (where I host The Side Hustle Project), I’ll be using my own wealth of experience to show you how to choose the right podcast hosting platform that’ll best get you to your goals.